[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 kpi-report-flow.docx - File content: Press

-/in the input field to open dynamic content, and select "Document Output Content Bytes" from the Run a prompt output
+/in the input field to open dynamic content, then select "Document Output Content Bytes" from the Run prompt output

 "Document Output Content Bytes" is the content of the Word file generated by Document output.